Apply Now

 Entry requirements

-Applicants will normally be expected to have a distinction at MSc level (or equivalent) in computer science or related discipline.
-However, in exceptional cases we may consider other qualifications (including at undergraduate level) and all applications will be considered on their merit as appropriate to the individual case.
-Applications from individuals with non-standard backgrounds (e.g. those from industry or returning from a career break) are encouraged, as are applications from women, disabled and Black, Asian and Minority Ethnic (BAME) candidates, who are currently under-represented in the sector.
+Applicants will normally be expected to have a First Class Honours at BSc level (or equivalent) in computer science or related discipline.
+However, in exceptional cases (e.g., where extenuating circumstances apply) we may consider other qualifications and all applications will be considered on their merit as appropriate to the individual case.
+Applications from individuals with non-standard backgrounds (e.g. those from industry or returning from a career break) and from underprivileged backgrounds are encouraged, as are applications from women, candidates with disabilities, and candidates from ethnic minorities, who are currently under-represented in the sector.
 All applicants will need to demonstrate enthusiasm and aptitude for the programme.

 It is not necessary that an applicant has completed their current course of study before applying.
 If an applicant has not completed their current course of study, any offer may be conditional on the eventual degree classification.

 Applicants must have a good command of English and be able to apply it in an academic environment.
 Therefore, those who have not been educated in English will usually be required to provide certificated proof of competence in English language before starting their studies.
 Applicants should have an IELTS Score of 6.5 overall with a minimum of 6.0 in each skill, or a TOEFL iBT score of 92 overall with a minimum of 23 in writing and 20 in each of the other skills.
-Equivalent language qualifications may also be considered, see Band D of the King’s College London English Language Requirements, and Accepted English Qualifications (at Standard level) in the Imperial College London English Language Requirements.
+Equivalent language qualifications may also be considered, see Band D of the King’s College London English Language Requirements.

 Fees and funding

-• Tuition fees: Funded students will have full fees covered at the appropriate rate, whether home or international.
+• Tuition fees, covered at the appropriate rate, whether home or international.

 Who can apply?

-Any prospective doctoral student wishing to study at the Centre, including prospective international students, can apply for a UKRI studentship.
-All UKRI-funded doctoral students will be eligible for the full award – both the stipend to support living costs, and fees at the UK research organisation rate.
-However, UKRI international studentships are limited to 30 percent of the total cohort and places will be competitive.
+Any prospective doctoral student wishing to study at the Centre, including prospective international students, can apply, except for to project STAI-CDT-2024-KCL-16, which is only available for home students.
+All successful applicants will be eligible for the full award – both the stipend to support living costs, and fees at the UK research organisation rate.
+However, international studentships are limited to 30 percent of the total cohort and places will be competitive.

-For further guidance on fee status, visit the:
+For further guidance on fee status, visit the Advice & Guidance webpages.

 Home Students